-In 2011, VOYCE released a second report, “Failed Policies, Broken Futures: The True Cost of Zero Tolerance in Chicago.”
-This original cost-analysis report, written in partnership with the national civil rights organization Advancement Project [include link to their website], found that harsh discipline policies at CPS have negatively impacted school safety and student achievement, at a huge cost to taxpayers.
+In 2011, VOYCE released our second report,“Failed Policies, Broken Futures: The True Cost of Zero Tolerance in Chicago.”
+This original cost-analysis report, written in partnership with the national civil rights organization Advancement Project, found that harsh discipline policies at CPS have negatively impacted school safety and student achievement, at a huge cost to taxpayers.
 VOYCE collected student stories, CPS budget information, and multiple research sources and concluded that harsh discipline policies are highly overused in Chicago, keeping students out of valuable learning time, decreasing students’ chances of graduating, and costing the city millions of dollars:

 - In 2009, there were 4,597 school-based arrests of CPS students age 16 and younger.
 78% were for minor offenses.